 There are a few vehicles that don’t have to be licensed all the time, such as agricultural tractors and ATVs.
 This means that they still have to have a current rego if you are using them on the road, but you can let the rego lapse if they are not going to be used on the road for a while.
 When you renew the rego, you won’t need to pay backdated fees.

-If you haven’t received an email confirmation of your rego renewal, you can check the current expiry date of the vehicle licence online (external link) .
+If you haven’t received an email confirmation of your rego renewal, you can check the current expiry date of the vehicle licence online.

-If you are having trouble renewing your rego online, double-check that the plate number and/or reminder number that you are using are correct.
+If you're having trouble renewing your rego online, double-check you're entering the correct plate number and/or reminder number.

-If you are having trouble with POLi (Payment Online) you can check out the FAQs on the POLi website for help.
+If you're having trouble with POLi (Payment Online) you can check out the FAQs on the POLi website for help.
 Your credit card statement will confirm payment has been submitted.

-If you have renewed your rego online AND updated your address online before 7pm on the same day, your label will be sent to your new address.
+If you've renewed your rego online AND updated your address online before 7pm on the same day, your label will be sent to your new address.

-If you have renewed your rego online AND updated your address online after 7pm on the same day, your label will also be sent to your new address.
+If you've renewed your rego online AND updated your address online after 7pm on the same day, your label will also be sent to your new address.

-However, if you renewed your rego online before 7pm, BUT updated your address online after 7pm, you will need to give us a call on 0800 108 809 or your label will be sent to your old address.
+However, if you renewed your rego online before 7pm, BUT updated your address online after 7pm, you'll need to give us a call on 0800 108 809 or your label will be sent to your old address.

 A RUC invoice is sent when there is a difference between the end distance on the RUC licence that's been purchased and the vehicle's odometer reading when it is inspected (WoF or CoF).